teraearlywine/teraearlywine/README.md

     2. Always bake in unit tests & assertions
     3. Always add doc-strings/code comments
     4. Always have a quality assurance analysis prepared as a deliverable
-6. AI is a tool to augment work, not do it for me
+6. Always push yourself to learn more and to have a sense of humor when things go awry.
-7. Data is a gift, so as a data engineer it’s my duty to protect it.
+7. Data is a gift, you are but a conduit, so honor the information given to you.

 <!-- https://squidfunk.github.io/mkdocs-material/reference/content-tabs/#grouping-other-content-unordered-list -->